-Nikki's reconnection with her grandmother, symbolically connecting the future to the past, symbolizes what is known as the "standpoint epistemology" developed by Pohlhaus (2002)-which is a framework that analyzes how "individual's social identity" influence their understanding of the world.
-This standpoint theory highlights that individual like Mother Rita and the Lovejoy family in position of marginalization, historical erasure are able to conclude a turning point which puts a curb on the initial expropriation dynamic.
+Nikki's reconnection with her grandmother, symbolically linking the future to the past, symbolizes what is known as Pohlhaus's "standpoint epistemology" (2002).
+Paulhaus argues that communities gain a deeper and more authoritative understanding of the world through interactive, shared practices that question dominant systems of knowledge, rather than through individual identity alone.
+It is a framework that states that individuals' social identity, considered in isolation versus in relation to their communities, makes a great difference in how they shape their own worth, their understanding of the world and their place within it.
+The standpoint theory highlights that people like Mother Rita and the Lovejoy family in position of marginalization and historical erasure, are able to conclude a turning point in the life experience of each member by first of all collectively putting a curb on the initial expropriation dynamic.

-The influence of this framework then leads Nikki to get involved in the legal battle to reclaim the family land back.
-Her involvement, surprisingly, enables her to tap into the remarkable family history, the kingdom of the Happy Land: her great-great-great-grandmother, Luella, was the queen of a self-sustaining community known as the kingdom of the Happy Land.
-To win the battle of regaining the land, Nikki goes to the lawyer R.J, an offspring of Jola Casey, one of the friends of the queen Luella back then, to ask for assistance.
+The influence of this framework leads Nikki to get involved in the legal battle to reclaim the family land.
+Her involvement, surprisingly, enables her to tap into the remarkable family history, the kingdom of the Happy Land: her great-great-great-grandmother, Luella, was the queen of a self-sustaining community known as the Kingdom of Happy Land.
+To win the battle of regaining the land, Nikki goes to the lawyer R.J, an offspring of Jola Casey, one of Queen Luella's friends back then, and asks for assistance.
 Through judicial procedures, the lawyer R.J defends the Lovejoy family at the Henderson County Courthouse.
-Firstly difficult to gain the land back but thanks to the law of the "adverse possession" which states that if a person occupies a property for a certain length of time, in an open notorious fashion, while improving upon the land and living on it as if it is their own, they can claim title, the judge issues a temporary stay on the eviction and finally rules that Nikki's family are rightful owner of four acres out of the fifty acres left by Luella and William for their descendants as heritage.
-Finally, this tangible heritage serves as source of resistance from eviction, maintaining the history, expressing identity and as social affirmation and entitlement as landowner.
+It looks first difficult to gain the land back but thanks to the law of the "adverse possession" which states that if a person occupies a property for a certain length of time, in an open notorious fashion, while improving upon the land and living on it as if it is their own, they can claim title, the judge issues a temporary stay on the eviction and finally rules that Nikki's family are the rightful owners of four acres out of the fifty acres left by Luella and William for their descendants as heritage.
+One also understands that property right comes from occupancy, as is the case in all societies.
+African Americans' entitlement to the shared American land ownership comes from the collective history of work and suffering, of hundred years of hard life experiences.

-Despite the significant historic achievements, struggles, and rich heritage of the queen Luella and the Montgomery brothers, Robert and William, their descendants, Lorelle, Mother Rita and Nikki, continue to experience material and immaterial dispossession due to the systemic erasure of their history.
+Despite Queen Luella's significant historic achievements, struggles, and rich heritage, the Montgomery brothers, Robert and William, their descendants, Lorelle, Mother Rita and Nikki, continue to experience material and immaterial dispossession due to the systemic erasure of their history.
 This is also seen today in contemporary society, and notably in the United States.
-The current social status of African Americans reflects inherited fears, and unconscious traumas, reflect with acute precision the torment that Nikki faces, aligning with Nicolas Abraham and Maria Török's theory of transgenerational haunting, which posits that unresolved ancestral trauma is unconsciously transmitted across generations.
+The current social status of African Americans reflects inherited fears, and unconscious traumas, and, with acute precision, the torment that Nikki faces, aligns with Nicolas Abraham and Maria Török's theory of transgenerational haunting.
+The theory posits that unresolved ancestral trauma is unconsciously transmitted across generations.
 This is compounded by family silences and repressed memories, factors that contribute to a pervasive sense of "trepidation" and the emergence of "vigilante groups" within these communities (Crouch 63).
 As mapped in Happy Land, the matriarchs (Luella, Rita and Lorelle) embody inherited silences.
 Some patches of Black history may be restrained to protect descendants from dominant oppressions, while others are lost to systemic erasure.
-This silence becomes a "generational wound" that Nikki must courageously face in her quest.
+The oppressed minority's voluntary forgetting of painful historical episodes, combined with the dominant class's systematic erasure of the community's proud and resistant past, produces a generational wound that Nikki must courageously confront in her quest.